8 Things All ER Doctors Refuse To Have In Their Homes

-Amy Baxter, MD, pediatrics emergency physician at Scottish Rite Children’s Healthcare in Atlanta, confessed: “I’m Libertarian enough to be conceptually pro-gun, but I’ve taken care of enough teenage suicides and accidental childhood deaths to not even let my kids go to houses where I know there’s a gun.”
+Amy Baxter, MD, pediatric emergency physician at Scottish Rite Children’s Healthcare in Atlanta, confessed: “I’m Libertarian enough to be conceptually pro-gun, but I’ve taken care of enough teenage suicides and accidental childhood deaths to not even let my kids go to houses where I know there’s a gun.”

 5. Ramen noodle soups

-Instant noodles may be efficient and fast way to feed a starving child, but when prepared through a microwave, they get extremely hot.
+Instant noodles may be an efficient and fast way to feed a starving child, but when prepared through a microwave, they get extremely hot.
 And children can easily suffer severe burns from them.

 “It’s the most common cause of scald burns in toddlers and infants I see,” revealed Dr. David J. Mathison.
 “Parents forget how hot these are when they’re on the counter, waiting to be pulled off by a handsy toddler.”